swcarpentry/matlab-novice-inflammation/_episodes/05-func.md

 - "How can I teach MATLAB how to do new things?"
 objectives:
 - "Compare and contrast MATLAB function files with MATLAB scripts."
-- "Define a function that takes parameters."
+- "Define a function that takes arguments."
 - "Test a function."
 - "Recognize why we should divide programs into small, single-purpose functions."
 keypoints: